18F/cv_faq/_content/covid-19-facts/flu-covid-same-time.md

 sources:
 - agency: cdc
   url: https://www.cdc.gov/flu/season/faq-flu-season-2020-2021.htm#Flu-and-COVID-19
-title: Can I flu and COVID-19 at the same time?
+title: Can I get flu and COVID-19 at the same time?
 ---

 Yes.
 It is possible to have the flu, as well as other respiratory illnesses, and COVID-19 at the same time.
 Health experts are still studying how common this can be.